How Many Credits Do Online MSN Programs Require? RN-to-MSN?

 On the other hand, traditional MSN programs usually require a four-year bachelor’s degree, which does not necessarily have to be in nursing.
 These programs are often more extensive and may require more credits than RN-to-MSN programs.
 Accelerated BSN (ABSN) programs are typically intensive and fast-paced, allowing students with a bachelor’s degree in a non-nursing field to earn a BSN in less time than a traditional program.
 Examples include Mercer University’s accelerated 56-credit BSN program, which takes one year to complete.

-Lastly, a BSN-to-MSN program requires a four-year bachelor of science in nursing for admission.
+Lastly, admission to a BSN-to-MSN program requires a four-year bachelor of science in nursing.
 An example of an online BSN-to-MSN program is Hawai’i Pacific University which requires a minimum of a bachelor’s degree in nursing for admission and 45 to 48 credits to graduate in two years.

 The credit differentials between MSN programs can vary widely, depending on factors such as admission requirements, the university’s credit system (semester or quarter), and the individual student’s prior degrees and experience.